-Big Brother producers say they're hunting for 'new faces' to appear inn this year's series.
+Big Brother producers say they have been hunting for 'new faces' to appear in this year's series.

 While Big Brother typically launched in June on Channel 5, this year's show has been pushed back.

-Celebrity Big Brother is instead kicking off the summer series, launching next week on August 17.
+Celebrity Big Brother instead kicking off the summer season, launching last week and concluding tonight (September 10).

 In part of a big revamp, Paul Osborne is joining as creative director having previously worked on the show between 2005 and 2008 when it aired on Channel 4.

 Speaking to BBSpy, Paul revealed that the show's team were actively trying to find 'complete unknowns' for the non-celebrity series.